keiya/extreme-file-transfer/README.md

 ========
 A mFTP (Protocol) is like a HTTP (Protocol).
 All control traffic are transmitted by plain text except data payload (body).
+Filename or pathname should be encoded by percent-encoding (URL encoding).

 Var = Variable Size